 - 5.6.1 A formal archaeological evaluation of the land was undertaken, including opening a series of ditches throughout the site in order to discover archaeological remains before submitting the planning application.
 As a result of this work and the initial observations of the Archaeological Service, amendments and an update to this evaluation were received, including a scientific analysis, in order to determine the significance of the remains discovered as a result of the investigation work. - 5.6.2 It is not believed that what was identified was of great significance, nevertheless, it is assumed that it would be possible to impose relevant conditions to ensure that a further analysis is undertaken on the site and that appropriate mitigation measures can be agreed upon if necessary.
-We are awaiting confirmation of this from the Archaeological Service, however, unfortunately this had not been received at the time when this report was written but following a verbal discussion, it is expected that observations will be submitted before a decision is made on this application.
-From receiving this information, it is believed that it can be ensured that the requirements of policy B7 are being satisfied.
+We have received confirmation from the Archaeological Service, and therefore it is believed that it can be ensured that the requirements of policy B7 are satisfied.